About this series of articles

-This is a brief guide to some of the most obvious requirements of the Regulations as they might affect a hotel, restaurant, B&B, hostel, holiday accommodation, conference centre or other hospitality provider.
+This is a brief guide to some of the most obvious requirements of the Regulations as they might affect a hotel, restaurant, B&B, hostel, holiday accommodation provider, conference centre or other hospitality provider.

 The hospitality industry contains an infinite number of business models.
-Some may be exempt; others are not.
-Here are examples:
+Some may be exempt from the Consumer Contracts Regulations; others are not.

 A drink in a pub or bar is exempt, whether your customer walks in and buys a drink to consume in-house or take away.

 A purchase from a vending machine is exempt.

 Your menu is information supplied.
 It may not be enough and alone, it does not enable you to comply with the Regulations.

 If an overnight traveller walks in off the street and asks for a room for the night, we assume your contract is subject to only information requirements of the Regulations.